-Scientists from USGS Wetland and Aquatic Research Center and Mississippi State University are collaborating on the high marsh mapping associated with this project.
-This effort will include two components.
-The first component is developing a rapid high marsh potential dataset.
-Light detection and ranging (lidar) and tide data will be used to refine existing marsh habitat maps and produce a rapid high marsh potential dataset for the northern Gulf of Mexico coast.
-This process will involve using Monte Carlo simulations to develop probabilistic outputs for high marsh delineation.
+Scientists from the USGS Wetland and Aquatic Research Center and Mississippi State University are collaborating on the high marsh mapping associated with this project.
+This effort includes two components.
+The first component, which was completed in FY21, involved developing a rapid high marsh potential dataset.
+Light detection and ranging (lidar) and tide data were used to refine existing marsh habitat maps and produce a rapid high marsh potential dataset for the northern Gulf of Mexico coast.
+This process involved using Monte Carlo simulations to develop probabilistic outputs for high marsh delineation.
 These data will be used to assist with site selection for avian monitoring efforts in subsequent years for this project.
-The second component is developing a contemporary high marsh habitat map.
+The second component, which was initiated in FY21, included developing a contemporary high marsh habitat map.
 Although elevation is a major factor in determining the distribution of high and low marshes, zonation within salt marshes is complex and influenced by topography and groundwater hydrology.
-This component will involve satellite imagery, including Sentinel-2 imagery, which has reflectance in three red edge bands, and the aforementioned lidar-based probabilistic outputs to produce contemporary maps of high marsh for the northern Gulf of Mexico coast.
+This component includes satellite imagery from Sentinel-2, which has reflectance in three red-edge bands, and the aforementioned lidar-based probabilistic outputs to produce contemporary maps of high marsh for the northern Gulf of Mexico coast.
 Both map products will be validated with real-time kinematic GPS and vegetation assessments.